-The preliminary assessment focused on the area within the boundaries of the Communities (municipalities of Arran-Elderslie, Brockton and South Bruce, Township of Huron-Kinloss and Town of Saugeen Shores).
-Areas beyond the municipal boundaries of the five communities were not considered.
-For the purpose of the assessment, geoscientific information was collected and interpreted for the Communities and surrounding areas, referred to in this report as the Area of the Five Communities (Figure 1).
+The preliminary assessment focused on the area within the boundaries of the Municipality of Central Huron.
+Areas beyond the municipal boundaries were not considered.
+For the purpose of the assessment, geoscientific information was collected and interpreted for the Municipality and surrounding areas, referred to in this report as the Central Huron area (Figure 1).